 In classic IVF, our biologists put each egg in contact with a number of sperm and they will unite spontaneously under optimal conditions monitored in the laboratory 24 hours a day.

-video one Classic IVF obtained in the Azul Fertility Experts Laboratory.
+video one Classic IVF obtained in the laboratory of Azul Fertility Experts.

 Intracytoplasmic Sperm Injection or ICSI

 Micro Sperm Injection or ICSI is the other modality, it consists of manually selecting a very good quality sperm to be injected, with the help of a micromanipulator inside the mature oocyte.

 Within the needs of each couple we can perform:

 - IVF with own eggs and partner's semen